devcastroitalo/MVCGenPlus/README.md

 # MVCGenPlus (MVCGP)

 MVCGenPlug generates a complete MVC project structure.
-To install the package use the following command:
+To install the package use the following command as admin user:

-`npm install mvcgenplus`
+`npm install -g mvcgenplus`

 To generate a MVC project just type: